sree-lakshmi-n/ip-address-tracker/README-template.md

-# Frontend Mentor - IP address tracker solution
+# IP address tracker

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents